What is a charter school?

 What is the daily schedule and how many days are in the school year?

 The school year provides for 190 instructional days and 23 holidays/vacation days.
-The Board may reconsider the dates if it becomes necessary in order to ensure the school reaches the greatest number of families in the community and fills all available seats.
+If necessary, City University Schools Board of Trustees may reconsider the dates in order to ensure the school reaches the greatest number of families in the community and fills all available seats.